You are using an outdated browser. Please upgrade your browser to improve your experience.

 How long does the embalming process take?

-How long the embalming process takes depends on factors such as which funeral director and which techniques are used.
-Typically, a complete embalming process should take between 2–4 hours, which includes the washing, drying and styling of a loved one's appearance to resemble how they looked during their life.
+A complete embalming process should take between two to four hours.
+This includes the washing, drying and styling of a loved one's appearance to resemble how they looked during their life.

 How long do the effects of embalming last?